-Morzine is situated in the middle of the Portes du Soleil, one of the largest linked ski resorts in the world.
-The town is great place to base yourself for a ski holiday but how much do you know about the resort?
+Ski in Morzine and enjoy access to the Portes du Soleil, one of the largest linked ski resorts in the world.
+The town is a great place to base yourself for a ski holiday but how much do you know about the resort?
 We’ve done the hard work for you, so check out our handy guide if you’re planning to visit.

 Morzine is a bit of a party town and offers a great variety of bars and restaurants.
 Le Dixie Bar is a popular place with pool tables, games and sport on the big screens.
 In the evenings, there is often live music.
 Another popular spot for après in Morzine is by the Plenny cable car at the bottom.
 There are live DJs through the week and the bar outside serves drinks and shots.
 For anyone who wants to sit outside, there’s outdoor heating and rugs to keep you warm.
 You can also get a bus or taxi up to the Prodains lift for a night out in nearby Avoriaz too.